-Take a trip to the West Coast of Italy with this homemade Neapolitan pizza!
+Take a trip to Italy with this homemade Neapolitan pizza!!
 Learn how to make pizza dough using fresh, simple ingredients and create a perfect crust that is crisp, light and slightly charred.
 It doesn’t get more authentic than this!
-If you want some delicious ideas for what to do with this crust or another amazing crust, try my Cheesy Garlic Breadsticks or Pizza Rolls!
+Use my pizza sauce to take this over the top.
+If you want some delicious ideas for what to do with this crust or another amazing crust, try my Sicilian Pizza, Cheesy Garlic Breadsticks or Pizza Rolls!

 In sharing a recipe for how to make pizza dough, it began on a life-changing, taste bud-altering European vacation.
 Not long ago, my husband and I made our first pilgrimage to the pizza motherland: Naples.
 We spent the first few days roaming the cobblestone streets, sipping red wine and eating our body weights in gelato.
 Though glorious, I couldn’t contain my excitement for our scheduled feast at L’Antica Pizzeria Da Michele.
 And let me tell you, it didn’t disappoint!

 Over the years, I’d heard quite a bit about this classic pizzeria centrally located in Naples: the birthplace of the Neapolitan pizza.
 Pizzeria Da Michele’s simple, no-frills pies have been branded as a “life-changing” experience by tourists from around the world!
 Since my very first bite, an obsession for Napoli pizza has been undeniably difficult to cope with.
 Years later, I still rave to family and friends about my experience and now, I’m going to share it with you!

 If you’ve never attempted to navigate the streets of Italy, let me tell you something: it ain’t easy.
 In making our way to the pizzeria, my husband and I spent hours following a confusing (and not very helpful) map.
 We arrived exhausted, a bit flustered and ready to eat.